MaThhiVick/CriptocurrentVIPApp/README.md

 - [x] Prepare the App to use VIP
 - [x] View shows Coin's name and price
-- [ ] Another view with more information about the coin
+- [ ] Another view for the coin touched